07947613070

 Q. WHAT IS A CIVIL MARRIAGE CEREMONY?

 A. A civil marriage ceremony is a wedding with no religious context.
 They are held in register offices or venues approved by the local authority.
-Although readings and music are allowed, there must be no religious content at all during your civil marriage.
+Although readings and music are allowed, there must be no religious content during your civil marriage.

 Q. CAN WE MARRY OUTSIDE THE AREA WHERE WE LIVE?